 What causes dog shedding

 Animals exposed to significant amounts of artificial light (in other words, all of our indoor pets) may shed all year round.
-Almost 47% of responders to our health survey said this was the case with their dogs.
+Almost 47% of respondents to our health survey said this was the case with their dogs.
 Consistent light simulates daylight, which interrupts the normal photoperiod that an animal living outside would otherwise experience.

 Stress is another factor that contributes to hair loss.
 Just like people who say they lose hair when stressed, dogs may experience the same.
 With severe stress, many hairs can enter the resting phase at once, causing them to be shed together rather than at different times.